 - Wave 4: 2nd Corrective Wave – another move down in stock prices as sellers cash in on their profits.

 - Wave 5: 3rd and often longest Impulse Wave – the market is strong, and the bulls decide it is time to buy.

-- Wave B: 2nd Wave of correction (pullback of corrective move) – as stock prices begin to fall, buyers start to outnumber sellers, and the stock price starts to rise.
+- Wave B: 2nd wave of correction (pullback of corrective move) – as stock prices begin to fall, buyers outnumber sellers, and the stock price rises.